How to make sure you make the right choice

-My view is that a single-shot rifle such as the Ruger No.1 is a sensible choice because it is very easy to load, unload and make safe.
-(Even when it’s being poked out of a vehicle window.)
+A single-shot rifle such as the Ruger No.1 is a useful choice for foxing because it is very easy to load, unload and make safe, even when you’re poking it over of window of a truck.

 Buying a new rifle for shooting foxes

-New rifles start from about £500, up to whatever your budget allows you to pay.
-Any modern rifle is likely to be extremely accurate.
-However the most important thing is to get a good telescopic sight and a set of quality mounts.
-When shooting small targets, particularly at night, you really mustn’t scrimp on your purchases.
+New rifles start from about £500 and any modern rifle will be extremely accurate.
+However it is crucial to get a good telescopic sight and a set of quality mounts.
+Get the best you can afford.

 Any accurate rifle chambered for .17 Remington (the centrefire cartridge, not the Hornady Magnum Rimfire), .22 Hornet, .222, .223, or .22-250 and loaded with suitable bullets, will kill foxes cleanly at any sensible range.